Our Top Picks

 How We Tested

-Our reviewers spent 10 hours testing a top-rated cutting board.
-They used it nightly for weeks on end, cutting different types of food and cleaning up.
-We asked our testers to consider the most important features when using this cutting board, from its material to its size.
+We bought three top-rated cutting boards that our reviewer tested for 10 hours.
+We asked our tester to consider the most important features when using these cutting boards, from their material to their size.
 We've outlined the key points here so that you, too, know what to look for when shopping.

 What to Look for in a Cutting Board